 - World Health Organization International Certificate of Vaccination (WHO Yellow Book), if necessary

-- At this location, we provide routine vaccinations for adults, families and children.
-For example, teenagers graduating from high school should receive boosters for tetanus, diphtheria and pertussis (whooping cough), meningococcal vaccine, and papillomavirus (HPV) vaccine, in preparation for college.
+- At this location, we provide vaccinations for anyone 18 and older.
+Teenagers graduating from high school should receive boosters for tetanus, diphtheria and pertussis (whooping cough), meningococcal vaccine, and papillomavirus (HPV) vaccine, in preparation for college